itay-grudev/capistrano-env_config/README.md

 set :env_config_roles, [ :web, :app ]
 ```

-The `list` and `sync` method also accept an optional argument for specifying the
+The `new` and `sync` methods also accept an optional argument for specifying
 roles explicitly (overriding the value set in `:env_config_roles`):

 ```ruby